Institute for Telecommunication Sciences / Resources / ITS Educational and Training Videos /

 In this series, Sanders explains spectrum analyzer functionality in terms of convolution bandwidth and shows how, when convolution is understood along with the mechanics of analyzer design, spectrum analyzer operations and outputs become easy to understand and use.
 Other topics include (1) what you need to know to use spectrum analyzers to examine all types of radio signals, including mobile radios, radars, and digital data links; (2) the use of low noise amplifiers and how to specify the right gain and noise figure for your receiver and measurement applications; (3) how radar systems work, and how to understand and interpret the signals that you see coming from radars; (4) the ways that radio interference can occur; (5) a methodical approach for diagnosing and solving radio interference problems; (6) the math needed to convert spectrum analyzer measurements into field strengths of radio signals; and (7) the proper conversions for radiation hazard calculations.

-The titles in this series are listed below, or access the full series as a playlist here.
+The titles in this series are listed below.
+They are made available through YouTube and you can access the full series as a playlist here.

 Talk 1: Thermal Noise Limits in Radio Measurements